-Update: Work on this project began at Park Street in April 2019 and is scheduled to be complete by the summer of 2021.
-Work at North Station, Haymarket, State Street, Chinatown, and Downtown Crossing began in summer 2019.
-The work at these stations has been accelerated and the project is expected to be substantially complete in June2021.
-The designs for wayfinding, lighting, and station improvements at South Station, Back Bay, Malden, Chinatown, and Harvard are complete.
+Update: Work at Park Street, North Station, Haymarket, State Street, Chinatown and Downtown Crossing is complete.
+The designs for wayfinding, lighting, and station improvements at South Station, Back Bay, Malden, and Harvard are nearing completion.

-10. Automated Door Openers
+11. Automated Door Openers

 Scope: At least one entrance to each subway station will be equipped with an automated door opener (when doors are required to enter/exit a station).